You are here: Home / Appetizers / Muhammara (Roasted Red Pepper & Walnut Dip)

 Reply

 Oh my gosh this was AMAZING!!!
 Mind blown.
 I was a little skeptical of how all the flavors would come together, particularly the uncooked walnuts and cumin powder, and relatively large amount of lemon juice - but oh my gosh, it was perfectly balanced and I’m in love.
-Your recipes never disappoint!It did make a couple tweaks to keep it low fodmap and base on what I had:
+Your recipes never disappoint!

 -leek greens instead of scallion greens (they’re a bit more pungent/flavorful)